ATSmithPB/CphEcologyGIS/README.md

 # CphEcologyGIS
 This project is in devleopment...

-R Source Code for managing GIS Datasets for Copenhagen
+R and Python Source Code for managing GIS Datasets focusing on Copenhagen